exercism/v3/languages/python/info/pep_8_style_guide.md

 ## Tools

-Various tools exist in the Python ecoystem for ensuring that your code doesn't grossly violate PEP 8 conventions.
+Various tools exist in the Python ecosystem for ensuring that your code doesn't grossly violate PEP 8 conventions.
 Currently the two most recommended (if opinionated) ones would be [Pylint](https://www.pylint.org/), which will analyze your code for style as well as logical errors, and [Black](https://black.readthedocs.io/en/stable/), which will autoformat your code to take the guesswork out of readability.

 ## Resources